-At Central Penn College we believe that occupational therapy practice is based on "enhancing or enabling participation in roles, habits, and routines" (AOTA, 2014, p.
-S1).
-Mastery of occupation is the result of an individual's intrinsic motivation to master one's environment combined with the achievement of normal development and learning of adaptive skills.
+At Central Penn College, we believe that occupational therapy practice is based on "enhancing or enabling participation in roles, habits, and routines" (AOTA, 2020, p. s1).
+Mastery of occupation results from an individual's intrinsic motivation to master one's environment combined with the achievement of normal development and learning of adaptive skills.
 Occupational therapy is a dynamic profession that uses a client-centered approach and evolves based on our client's needs.

-"Occupational therapy services are provided for habilitation, rehabilitation, and the promotion of health and wellness to those who have or are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation, or participation restriction" (AOTA, 2011, p.1).
-By addressing the physical, cognitive, psychosocial, sensory and other aspects of performance occupational therapy facilitates participation in everyday life by restoring, maintaining or improving function, adapting the activity and/or environment and by teaching compensatory techniques.
+"Occupational therapy services include habilitation, rehabilitation, and the promotion of physical and mental health and wellness for clients with all levels of ability-related needs.
+Those services are provided for clients who have or are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation, or participation restriction" (AOTA, 2021, p.1).
+By addressing the physical, cognitive, psychosocial, sensory, and other aspects of performance, occupational therapy facilitates participation in everyday life by restoring, maintaining, or improving function, adapting the activity and/or environment, and teaching compensatory techniques.
 Participation in meaningful occupations impacts the quality of life for the individual and those that surround the individual.

-The field of occupational therapy celebrated its Centennial Vision in 2017 with the vision to be a "powerful, widely-recognized, science-driven, and evidence-based with a globally connected, diverse workforce" (AOTA, 2006, p.
-1).
-The field is now moving to Vision 2025 in which "occupational therapy maximizes health, well-being, and quality of life for all people, populations, and communities through effective solutions that facilitate participation in everyday living" (AOTA, 2017) .Occupational therapy promotes health and wellness, fosters normal development and can aid in prevention of illness, injury and disability for those who are at risk.
+The field of occupational therapy celebrated its Vision 2025 in 2021 with the vision to be an "inclusive profession, occupational therapy maximizes health, well-being, and quality of life for all people, populations, and communities through effective solutions that facilitate participation in everyday living" (AOTA, 2021).
+Occupational therapy promotes health and wellness, fosters normal development, and can aid in the prevention of illness, injury, and disability for those who are at risk.
 As occupational therapy practice grows and changes, practitioners will be focused on evidence-based research, emerging non-traditional settings, and advocacy in promoting occupational therapy and occupational justice.